 Section 5.
 Authority to make necessary corrections.
-The City Clerk and the codifiers of this Ordinance are authorized to make necessary correction to this Ordinance including, but not limited to, the correction of scrivener's clerical errors, reference, ordinance numbering, section/subsection numbers and any references thereto.
+The City Clerk and the codifiers of this Ordinance are authorized to make necessary corrections to this Ordinance including, but not limited to, the correction of scrivener's clerical errors, references, ordinance numbering, page numbering, section/subsection numbers and any references thereto.